haihaolu/BUSN-36919-Modern-Large-Scale-Optimization--Theory-and-Computation-2023/SimplePDLP/README.md

 # SimplePDLP

+This directory is intended for teaching purpose to illustrate how to design, structure and implement a solver in Julia using an example of PDHG for LP of the form
+$$\min_{x} c'x, s.t.
+Ax=b, Gx<=h, l<=x<=u .$$ It includes reading the data from an .mps file, preconditioning, PDHG, outputting, etc. The implementation may not be computationally efficient, but rather include most of the basic components of a first-order method LP solver.
+A more sophisticated Julia implementation of the algorithm can be found at [FirstOrderLp.jl](https://github.com/google-research/FirstOrderLp.jl), and a more efficient C++ implementation of the algorithm is included in [OR-Tools](https://github.com/google/or-tools).

 Part of the code utilize https://github.com/google-research/FirstOrderLp.jl which originally stated Apache-2.0 as its license and https://github.com/Shuvomoy/SimplePDHG.jl.

-This directory is intended exclusively for teaching purpose to illustrate how to design and implement a solver in Julia using an example of PDHG for LP.
-The implementation may not be computationally efficient, but rather include most of the basic components of a first-order method LP solver.
-A more sophisticated Julia implementation of the algorithm can be found at [FirstOrderLp.jl](https://github.com/google-research/FirstOrderLp.jl), and a more efficient C++ implementation of the algorithm is included in [OR-Tools](https://github.com/google/or-tools).

 ## Setup